hawc2/text-analysis-with-python/README.md

 If you are looking for something more topical, the Coronavirus Corpus provides a larger set of news articles about the pandemic: https://www.english-corpora.org/corona/

 If you are interested in how to do text mining on non-English languages, check out [Quinn Dombrowski's Github repo](https://github.com/multilingual-dh/nlp-resources).

+## Learning Python

+I recommend learning Python by identifying tasks and projects you want to do *with* Python.
+Learning Python by developing a [Flask](https://flask.palletsprojects.com/en/1.1.x/) web app, for instance, is a great way to start managing multiple scripts at once.
+But if you want to start from scratch and learn the basics of Python's syntax and semantics, there are endless tutorials available.
+[Learn Python the Hard Way](https://learntocodetogether.com/learn-python-the-hard-way-free-ebook-download/) is a popular book available freely as a PDF.
+[The Self-Taught Programmer](https://www.goodreads.com/book/show/51941365-the-self-taught-programmer) is a great introduction to programming using Python.
+You can also find useful video courses on YouTube, Linked-in Learning, and PluralSight, among others.